 People who are recovering from alcohol abuse in particular often have trouble socializing without consuming alcohol.
 Many gatherings like family events, gathering with friends, dinner dates, etc. Have alcohol openly consumed at them.
 Someone who is recovering from alcohol abuse will likely be offered alcohol by people who do not know their substance abuse history.

 Part of our multi-faceted approach is helping our clients learn to socialize without drugs or alcohol.
-After having started using substances many people fall into the trap of using them as the main means to socialize, or as something to talk about.
+After having started using substances many people fall into the trap of using them as the main means to socialize.
 Some people who stop abusing substances describe their decision to recover from certain substances and the beginning of their journey like “losing their best friend”.
 Part of learning how to socialize without drugs includes refusing drugs in both public and private settings.

-We also teach our clients how to recognize triggers and trigger situations in their day to day lives that spark off an even more intense feeling of need in them to abuse substances.
+We also teach our clients how to recognize triggers and trigger situations.
+Triggers can occur in their day to day lives that spark off an even more intense feeling of need in them to abuse substances.
 These triggers could be certain people, events, places, or even times such as the anniversary of a traumatic event.

 Another thing that people with addiction might have trouble with is learning how to celebrate without substances.
 Substances like cocaine stimulate the reward center of the brain, releasing dopamine.
 People often start to find it difficult to feel pleasure from actives other than drug use after they have abused substances for too long.